 Punch (or cut out) your circles.
 My punch is 2 inches across.

 On each card, draw the dots that make up the constellation.
-I used this guide from Art Love Light.
+I used this chart of constellation printables on Pinterest and cannot find where it originally came from:

 Using the dots you just drew, punch out the dots.